Authorities tracking mobile phones of people under quarantine to check their movement: Kejriwal

-Authorities are tracking mobile phones of people under quarantine to check their movement in a heightened effort to contain the spread of coronavirus, Delhi Chief Minister Arvind Kejriwal announced on Wednesday.
+Authorities are tracking mobile phones of people under quarantine to check if they are violating orders in augmented efforts to contain the spread of coronavirus, Delhi Chief Minister Arvind Kejriwal announced on Wednesday.
 Addressing a press conference, the chief minister warned that strict action would be taken against those not adhering to the government's order on home quarantine.

-The government gave 14,345 phone numbers to the Delhi Police on Wednesday to track them, in addition to 11,084 numbers it had shared on Tuesday, he said.
+The government gave 14,345 phone numbers to the Delhi Police on Wednesday to track the people put under home quarantine, in addition to 11,084 numbers it had shared on Tuesday, he said.
 He said some countries have been using such technology to check the movement of those put under quarantine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)